-Although we believe there is an active insurance market for products such as ours, we may be unable to obtain product liability coverage for our approved drugs in amounts or scope sufficient to provide us with adequate coverage against all potential risks.
+Although we have obtained product liability insurance coverage for Qsymia, we may be unable to maintain this product liability coverage for Qsymia or any other of our approved drugs in amounts or scope sufficient to provide us with adequate coverage against all potential risks.
 A product liability claim in excess of, or excluded from, our insurance coverage would have to be paid out of cash reserves and could have a material adverse effect upon our business, financial condition and results of operations.
 Product liability insurance is expensive, difficult to maintain, and current or increased coverage may not be available on acceptable terms, if at all.